Greenland Women's Club, GFWC

-With two major renovations to the Greenland School over the last 15 years, our event has been able to grow to what it is today.
+With two major renovations to the Greenland School over the years, our event has been able to grow to what it is today.
 We bake and freeze some pies during September and October, and begin baking the fresh pies on the Friday afternoon before the fair, going round-the-clock until all 550 pies are made!
 The café on fair day offers an unparalleled selection of homemade soups, quiches, luncheon items, and, of course, those delicious pieces of pie.
 Originally the pies drew folks to the event, now the crafters are just as much a major attraction, with the fair being billed as one of the best in the Seacoast.
-We'll update the 2015 list as the event in the upcoming months.
+We'll update the 2016 list in the upcoming months.

 The Craft Fair committee, supported by the entire GWC membership, visit Fairs throughout New England, and have been diligent in their quest for new and quality crafters while continuing to keep a local home town flavor to the Craft Fair.
 The entire event is highly publicized through radio, print media, the internet, and social media sites.
 Signs announcing the event are posted from the borders of Maine to Massachusetts a week before the fair in yards, at businesses and along busy streets and highways.
 Flyers, and our now famous bookmarks with Fair details, are available at places of business.
 The efforts of the GWC membership have paid off nicely through the years.
 Since GWC began tracking visitors, attendance has doubled to over 2700 in 2010.
 The Craft Fair has grown to over 100 quality crafters since its humble beginnings.

 Visitors to the Greenland Women’s Club Pie Festival and Craft Fair enjoy musical entertainment at various spots throughout the Fair.
 Come bring a pie home for Thanksgiving, holiday shop at our craft fair, and have lunch in the cafeteria.
 If you are a crafter or artisan…come grow with us.

 The event is the single largest fundraiser for the Greenland Women’s Club.
 Over the last 5 years our Club has donated over $54,000 to countless local, regional, national and international organizations.